 While an effective skincare routine can help prevent sun damage, Botox can dramatically improve the appearance of crow's feet, frown lines and other wrinkles caused by muscle movement, also known as dynamic wrinkles or expression lines.

-Of course, the decision to undergo a treatment like Botox is a personal one and before doing so, it's important that you have all of the relevant information.
-We've created a handy guide on everything you need to know about Botox so you can make an informed choice about Botox injections.
+Of course, the decision to undergo a treatment like Botox is a personal one and before doing so, you should know all of the relevant information.
+We’ve created a handy guide on everything you need to know about Botox so you can make an informed choice about Botox injections.

 As always, your doctor is the best source of medical advice so be sure to chat to them before making up your mind, especially if you have any underlying health issues that could affect your experience with Botox.